-Description of the evaluation process and the areas
+Description of the evaluation process and the areas assessed

-The evaluation of the 2022 fiscal year of the various Committees was based on the report they submitted to the Board of Directors and, for the latter, on the report submitted by the Appointments and Remuneration Committee.
+The fiscal year 2022 evaluation of the different Commissions was based on the report they submitted to the Board of Directors and, for the Board of Directors, on the report submitted by the Appointments and Remunerations Commission.

-During fiscal year 2022, the evaluation process corresponding to fiscal year 2022 of the Board of Directors and its Committees has been carried out (and concluded in 2023, prior to the publication of this report), developed with the assistance of the external advisor KMPG, having verified that the consultant is not the same that advises the Company in matters of appointment of directors or senior managers or in matters of compensation systems and whose independence has been verified by the Appointments and Remuneration Committee.
+During fiscal year 2023, the evaluation process of the Board of Directors and its Commissions corresponding to fiscal year 2022 was carried out (and concluded in 2024 prior to the publication of this report) with the assistance of the external advisor KPMG.
+It was verified that the consultant is not the same one that advises the Company on the appointment of directors or senior executives or on compensation systems and whose independence has been verified by the Appointments and Remunerations Commission.

-The areas evaluated were as follows:
+The following areas were evaluated: